Don't Doubt Your Horses is a participatory art project that encourages people to make horses.

 BIO

-Dan Wahl is an artist and writer from the prairie land of southwest Minnesota.
-For several decades he has been asking friends, acquaintances, and strangers, “Could you please draw me a horse?”
+I'm a public participatory artist, visual artist, and writer from the prairie land of southwest Minnesota.
+For many years I've been asking friends, acquaintances, and strangers, “Could you please draw me a horse?”

 Born from a desire to understand the equine body structure, the 400 Horses Project was initially a drawing exercise.
 I set out to create 400 horse drawings from January 1 to December 31.
 All was going well until I got blocked a few months into the project.
 I journaled and meditated and drew my way through the artist’s block.
 Then came a truly unexpected idea.
 I discovered that the project was not about making horse drawings.
 It was about liking the horse drawings.